-In order to evaluate every candidate fairly and without any unconscious prejudice towards their specific demographics and professional background, our team at Glider.ai uses sophisticated tools for technical analysis and screening, adaptive assessment, live candidate proctoring, and anti-plagiarism.
+What is technical screening in interview?
+Can you find top talent through technical screening process?
+Well, in order to evaluate every candidate fairly and without any unconscious prejudice towards their specific demographics and professional background, our team at Glider.ai uses sophisticated tools for technical analysis and screening, adaptive assessment, live candidate proctoring, and anti-plagiarism.

 Recruiting and hiring automation thus provides a comprehensive suite of tech solutions for any industry and niche, even though it’s been initially designed for technical candidates and developers.
 We make sure that there’s no bias or cheating, and guarantee a frictionless process with a happy end.

-Can Technical Candidate Screening Be Automated Too?
+Can Technical Screening Be Automated Too?

 In terms of time and resources, screening is a brilliant method for discarding unsuitable candidates.
 And, since it completely depends on accuracy and impartiality, it is practically undoable without automation.
 This is especially important when you’re screening for tech roles that rely on hard skills.

-By definition, the screening method is applied when there are too many candidates to evaluate for a certain position.
+By definition, technical screening method is applied when there are too many candidates to evaluate for a certain position.
 Its purpose is to help employers with recruitment and initial assessment, which is a long and arduous process that eliminates unfit candidates primarily by looking into their credentials.

 Whether because there’s too little time to be thorough, or because screening data can be deceitful and therefore lead to bias, savvy employers now use AI-based candidate stacking and adaptive assessments that create comprehensive candidate profiles and select the best possible hire in no time.